jamalgithub/apache-kafka-with-spring-boot-reactive/readme.txt

 >This is my first event
 >This is my second event

+kafka-console-producer.sh --topic topic-1 --bootstrap-server localhost:9192 --property "parse.key=true" --property "key.separator=:"
+>key1:This is my first event
+>key2:This is my second event

 You can stop the producer client with Ctrl-C at any time.

 Step 5: Read the events
 -----------------------
-kafka-console-consumer.sh --topic topic-1 --from-beginning --bootstrap-server localhost:9192
+kafka-console-consumer.sh --topic topic-1 --group group-1 --from-beginning --bootstrap-server localhost:9192

 You can stop the consumer client with Ctrl-C at any time.